airsonic/airsonic-docs/install/example/raspberrypi.md

 title: Installing Airsonic on a Raspberry Pi
 permalink: /docs/install/example/raspberrypi/
 ---
-This guide will wallk you through the process of deploying Airsonic on a Raspbery Pi running Rapsbian (Debian Jessie) using tomcat.
+This guide will walk you through the process of deploying Airsonic on a Raspbery Pi running Debian 9 Stretch using Tomcat 8.

+> Note: We suggest not to use the OpenJDK package because Airsonic will take more than 1 hour to deploy.
+See [this issue](https://github.com/airsonic/airsonic/issues/283) for more details.

+> Note: If you are using a distribution that does not include Oracle's JDK 8 in the repositories, *e.g.* [OSMC](https://osmc.tv/), you will need to add a repository to install Oracle JDK.
+Several webpages document how to add a repository and install it using apt-get tools and can be found using your favourite search engine.

 #### Install required packages

-Install tomcat8 and oracle-java8-jdk:
+Install tomcat8 and oracle-java8-jdk using apt-get

 ```
 sudo apt-get install oracle-java8-jdk tomcat8
 ```

-> Note: We suggest not to use the OpenJDK package because Airsonic will take more than 1 hour to deploy.
-See [this issue](https://github.com/airsonic/airsonic/issues/283) for more details.

 If you could not set JAVA_HOME using `sudo update-alternatives --config java`, do the following: